Maltstar/next-app-coingecko-restapi-with-filters/README.md

-NextJS App to consume Coingecko API for Cryptocurrency Metrics.
+NextJS App to consume Coingecko API and output Cryptocurrency Metrics.

 ## How to run the Project